 Status of public LIDAR surveys in western Washington

 The Puget Sound LIDAR Consortium (PSLC) is an informal group of local agency staff and Federal research scientists devoted to developing public-domain high-resolution LIDAR topography and derivative products for the Puget Sound region.
 We came together in the fall of 1999, with initial participants from Kitsap County, Kitsap PUD, City of Seattle, Puget Sound Regional Council, NASA, and the USGS.
 We have since been joined by Clallam and Island counties.
 Although we have no rules or formal membership, we are able to work in concert.
-Our point of contact is Diana Martinez at the Puget sound Regional Council.
+Our point of contact is Andrew Norton at the Puget Sound Regional Council.

 In a legal sense, the PSLC is no more than a set of inter-agency purchase agreements that allow purchase of LIDAR surveying via a contract negotiated by Kitsap County.